 Sure: we are.
 Joking aside and despite the expectations chasing each other, I urge everyone to keep their feet on the ground.
 Yes, there have been many reports of UAPs.
 And yes, institutions like NASA are trying to be more transparent about these phenomena.

-But, as NASA al Guardian in June: "Despite our priority in the search for life elsewhere in the universe, we have not yet found any credible evidence of extraterrestrial life".
+But, as NASA al Guardian in June: “Despite our priority in searching for life elsewhere in the universe, we have not yet found any credible evidence of extraterrestrial life."
 Maybe the Navy will come to the same conclusion, right?

-Whether it's shocking truths or hoaxes, one thing is certain: our curiosity knows no bounds.
-And waiting for the "revelations" of the US Navy expected for July 26, we can only dream, speculate and, why not, laugh a little at the idea of being "observed".
+Whether it's shocking truths or lies, one thing is certain: our curiosity has no limits.
+And while waiting for the US Navy's "revelations" expected on July 26, we can only dream, speculate and, why not, laugh a little at the idea of being "observed".

 Imagine a world where we are not alone.
-Where the stars above us are not just distant spheres of gas, but places inhabited by other forms of life.
-Perhaps, in a remote corner of the galaxy, there is another "Near Future" writing about us as potential aliens.
+Where the stars above us are not just distant spheres of gas, but places inhabited by other life forms.
+Perhaps, in a remote corner of the galaxy, there is another "Near Future" who writes about us as potential aliens.

 Around here we love Dino Buzzati.
 The truth can always be much more extraordinary than we imagine.